 On The Problem of Nature As Opponent

 Every good story needs an opponent, but in disaster stories, the main opponent is a force of nature.
 The huge disadvantage of having nature as opponent in a story is that nature has no motive and no morality.
 Nature simply is.
 In a disaster story, several of the story steps are unavailable to you.
-The opponent doesn’t understand the hero’s greatest weakness.
+The opponent doesn’t understand the hero’s greatest shortcoming.
 The hero and the opponent aren’t basically the same only with different moral codes.
 The opponent has no ‘plan’ and so the only ‘counterattack’ possible is an upscaling in the level of disaster.
 A chain of things will go wrong, starting with the initial disaster, and the hero will really be put through hell, emerging as a changed person.
 Sidekicks are likely to die along the way, but which ones?
 The only mystery is how.

 Here’s what Howard Suber has to say about ‘nature as antagonist’:

-When someone climbs a mountain, blazes a trail through a forest, uncovers a secret of nature, explores outer space or the oceans below, we may say the protagonist “battles” with nature, but it is not the same as a protagonist’s battle with a villain.
+When someone climbs a mountain, blazes a trail through a forest, uncovers a secret of nature, explores outer space or the oceans below, we may say the protagonist “big struggles” with nature, but it is not the same as a protagonist’s big struggle with a villain.
 Heroes and villains possess consciousness, will, and intention.
 Nature has none of these. […] The absence of good and evil in conflicts with nature poses a dramatic problem, because without this moral component, interest in the story becomes more difficult to sustain.
 This is why disaster films — which by definition deal with some conflict with nature — almost always have a second conflict, which involves other humans.